dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 ## Bombay Masala

-*Ingr*: coriander seeds 1/2 kg, cumin 1 (medium size) cup, mustard seeds 1/2 cup, pepper 1/4 cup.
+*Ingredients*: coriander seeds 1/2 kg, cumin 1 (medium size) cup, mustard seeds 1/2 cup, pepper 1/4 cup.

 **Method**: Roast all things one by one with no oil & powder.